langscot/simple-flight-plan/README.md

   - Stage (climb, cruise, decent)
   - Speed
 - Fuel required and broken down (taxi, enroute burn, alternate burn etc)
 - A crude map of each waypoint.
-Incomplete, but should give you a decent idea of where you are at each waypoint.
+Incomplete, but should give you a decent idea of where you are at each waypoint geographically.

 ## Disclaimer